How to convert Normal style into Body Text style in Word

-Word’s Replace does a lot more than changing one text chuck to another.
-It can find styles are replace with another styles.
+Word’s Replace does a lot more than changing one text block to another.
+It can find a style and replace with another style.

 Open the Replace dialog (Ctrl + H) then click the More button to see all the extras available.